In this election, 41 million members of Generation Z are eligible to vote — 8 million of which are eligible to vote for the first time.

 “Even from the way that they write their press releases, with a little bit of snark, really focusing on the issues that we are seeing resonate with young people — things like reproductive rights, climate change, gun violence — and really addressing them,” DeWitt said.

-She said she hasn’t seen those tactics in the Trump-Vance campaign as much; they have not spoken about important issues to young people or offered them solutions to those issues.
+She said she hasn’t seen those tactics in the Trump-Vance campaign as much and they haven’t spoken about important issues to young people or offered them solutions to those issues.

 Fife said neither candidate’s campaign is error-free in terms of efficacy, but Harris’ campaign is more “disciplined” compared to Trump’s.